inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 ## Introduction

 Data and metadata are an integral part of any hospital’s electronic information systems.
 In hospital systems data is recorded in a variety of locations depending on the needs of the administrative and clinical staff.
 Data can also come in many forms, it may be plain text, images and even on occasions pdfs.
-Metadata relates the concept to internal mapping or external ontology records.
+Metadata relates the concept being recorded to internal mapping or external ontology records.
 The core system, which records most data, is not suitable for general reporting and so secondary data sources are automatically created, as bulk loads.
 In UCLH the data is consolidated during a nightly process of automated batch loads that creates multiple databases (Caboodle/Clarity in Figure 1) tailored for hospital reporting.
-While the data can be used for research, the nightly consolidation process means that the databases are always behind what is currently happening and may not exactly match events as they occurred.
+While this data can be used for research, the nightly consolidation process means that the databases are always behind what is currently happening and may not exactly match events as they occurred.